eldade/UIDeviceListener/README.md

-## PowerData (sample program for `UIDeviceListener`)
+## `UIDeviceListener`
-PowerData is a sample program that displays device power information for iOS devices.
+`UIDeviceListener` is a sample program that displays device power information for iOS devices.
 The magic is that this is done without relying on any private APIs.
 The underlying library, `UIDeviceListener`, is extremely easy to use and runs well on all recent versions of iOS.

-PowerData presents raw data from the system regarding battery capacity, cycle count, state of charge, and much much more.
-PowerData also presents detailed information regarding the currently plugged in power adapter.
+`UIDeviceListener` retrieves raw data from the system regarding battery capacity, cycle count, state of charge, and much much more. `UIDeviceListener` also presents detailed information regarding the currently plugged in power adapter.
 None of this is currently (as of iOS 9) available in any public API.

 ###No private APIs!